eallocc1/eallocc1.github.io/_pages/about.md

 ---
 permalink: /
 title: "About Eddie Allocca"
-excerpt: "Learn more about me and my experience! and interests!"
+excerpt: "Learn more about me, my experiences, and interests!"
 author_profile: true
 redirect_from:
   - /about/